 Pre-departure: The CIIS office organizes in depth orientation sessions on-campus prior to the students participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
-There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while off-campus.
+There is also an orientation session led by the CIIS office on culture shock, pre-departure preparations, as well as safety and security while off-campus.

 On-site: Students participate in new student orientation which provides them with details about courses, campus, student-life, and living in Nashville.